davidtchiu/davidtchiu.github.io/index.md

 <div style="display: grid; grid-template-columns: auto auto; column-gap: 15px;">
   <div>
   <p>
-  David Chiu is a Professor of Computer Science at the <a href="https://www.pugetsound.edu/academics/computer-science">University of Puget Sound</a>, where he also served a term as Department Chair from 2019-22.
+  David Chiu is a Professor of Computer Science at the <a href="https://www.pugetsound.edu/academics/computer-science">University of Puget Sound</a>, where he also on a 3-year rotation as Department Chair from 2019-22.
 He is  the inaugural advisor to the <a href="https://www.pugetsound.edu/living-learning-communities/students-color-residential-community">Students of Color Living-and-Learning Community</a>.
   </p>
   <p>
   David obtained a PhD in Computer Science and Engineering from  <a href="https://cse.osu.edu">The Ohio State University</a> as a member of the <a href="https://cse.osu.edu/research/systems">Systems Group</a>.
 He was supervised by <a href="https://scholar.google.com/citations?user=kOUPR1sAAAAJ&hl=en">Gagan Agrawal</a> (now the founding Director of University of Georgia's School of Computing), and worked on problems in the dynamic composition, system modeling, and performance optimizations of scientific workflows over cloud computing environments.
 He also studied under <a href="https://en.wikipedia.org/wiki/Paul_S._Wang">Paul S. Wang</a> at the Institute of Computational Mathematics at Kent State on the transmission of math education modules for his BS and MS degrees in Computer Science.
 He has published numerous papers in data management and cloud computing, and regularly serves on conference organization and program committees.